-- 1. At the time of the writing of this plan, ECS MS/HS is trying to maximize the number of students on campus for every day, in-person instruction with the following understandings: - a.
-Students will be in a cohort of approx. 14 students and will be in one or very few classrooms over the course of the day; - b.
+- 1. At the time of the writing of this plan, ECS MS/HS is trying to maximize the number of students on campus for every day, in-person instruction with the following understandings: - Students will be in a cohort groups of approx. 14 students and will be in one or very few for classes over the course of the day; - b.
 Teachers will rotate from room to room to deliver instruction, and ECS students will not see each teacher in person every day.
-Some instruction on campus will be asynchronous and/or live-streamed from other classrooms onto ClearTouch classroom screens.

-- c.
-If necessary, the District may need to consider having Juniors and Seniors utilize a 100% remote learning model (with the possible exception of CTE BOCES instruction) due to the spacing and staffing needed to supervise all middle school and underclassmen students.
+Some instruction on campus will be asynchronous and/or live-streamed from other classrooms onto ClearTouch classroom screens. - If necessary, the District may need to consider having Juniors and Seniors utilize a 100% remote learning model (with the possible exception of CTE BOCES instruction) due to the spacing and staffing needed to supervise all middle school and underclassmen students.
 Please note that this will only be considered as a "last resort." - 2.
-It is also known at the time of the writing of this plan, the transportation plan may not have the capacity to transport enough students to meet the demands of the modified bell schedule.
+It is also known at the time of the writing of this plan, the transportation plan may not have the need to be adjusted to capacity to transport enough all students to meet the demands of the modified bell schedule that need to ride a bus.
 This portion of the plan is fluid with regard to knowing how many students will have their own transportation to and from campus and how many students will be attending campus in person.